linkpoolio/helm-push-action/README.md

-# Helm push action
+# Helm Repo Push Action

-This action packages a helm chart and publish it to your chartmuseum.
+This Github Action is a fork of goodsmileduck's [helm push action](https://github.com/Goodsmileduck/helm-push-action).

+This fork varies in that rather than pushing just a singular helm chart, it will push all of the charts in the given `${SOURCE_DIR}`.

+Thus if you are running a Github Repository for managing all of your helm charts in one place, you can use this Github Action to automate pushing all of your charts with a very simple CI configuration.

 ## Usage